omeralperguzel/HomeworksFromOtherCourses/README.md

 # HomeworksFromOtherCourses
 Repository for homeworks or practices of the courses I took.
-This repository includes stuff from
+This repository includes stuff from:
 * Coderbyte Java exams
 * Hackerrank Java, Python, 30 Days of Code (Java), 10 Days of JavaScript
 * Kodluyoruz Java101 practices and homeworks